Wakefield Country Day School: Traditions

 WCDS traditions include the weekly assembly in which the Head of School makes announcements to the school body, the annual Spartans vs. Athenians competition, Certamen, the Latin convention, the Medieval Banquet, and National Parks Day.
 All 7th and 8th graders travel to England as an extension of their study of British history.
-High schoolers take a trip to Italy (for upper school classics), France, Spain, or Argentina (for upper school language immersion).
+High schoolers take a trip to Italy (for upper school classics) and sometimes Spain (for upper school language immersion).

 Academic traditions include the Word of the Day in which students memorize vocabulary, and the Great 100, in which students memorize the biographies of 100 important historical figures.
 The school's colors are red and white; in the Spartans vs. Athenians competition, which is inspired by the Ancient Olympic Games and serves essentially as a field day, the students are divided into two teams, with the Spartans wearing red and the Athenians wearing white.
 First, each team assembles into a formation of parallel rows for inspection by the faculty for proper discipline and deportment.
 Then they participate in a series of competitions, such as Capture the Flag.

-British traditions such as the use of demerits and elected prefects to enforce discipline are practiced.
-Prefects may be put in charge of overseeing their classes in the absence of the teacher, and together the prefects form a court to question students suspected of violating the academic honor code.
+British traditions such as the use of elected prefects to enforce discipline are practiced, though only rarely.
+Prefects may be put in charge of overseeing their classes in the absence of the teacher, and together the prefects very rarely form a court to question students suspected of violating the academic honor code.
 Older students also mentor younger students through the Language Ambassador, Reading Buddy and Bus Buddy programs.

 Students wear uniforms, including a dress uniform on Wednesdays, the day of the weekly assembly.